Invesco Asia Dragon Trust Plc - Director/PDMR Shareholding

 HEADLINE: Notification and public disclosure of transactions by persons discharging managerial responsibilities.

-- Vanessa Donegan acquired 3,216 ordinary shares in the Company.
-The shares were acquired at a price of £3.1091 per share.
+- Susan Sternglass Noble acquired 10,000 ordinary shares in the Company.
+The shares were acquired at a price of £2.9952 per share.

 The following disclosures are made in accordance with the UK version of the EU Market Abuse Regulation 596/2014.